Peru (song): Background

 After the song garnered popularity and reached number one on the UK Afrobeats Singles Chart, Fireboy reached out to Sheeran for a remix through the founder of SB.TV, Jamal Edwards.
 On 11 February 2022, he released the official remix of "Peru", with featured vocals from 21 Savage and Blxst, through Empire Distribution for YBNL Nation.

+Lyrics and meaning

+Contemporary coverage described "Peru" as a near-improvised diary of Fireboy DML’s first summer in the United States, with lines about being in San Francisco and flying in from Miami; Fireboy told Rolling Stone the track "took less than an hour" to put together and that its aim was to lean into a more carefree side rather than a fixed narrative.
+The title does not refer to the country of Peru but has been widely read as an allusion to fellow Nigerian singer Peruzzi; the Government of Peru later acknowledged the track on social media while promoting the remix with Ed Sheeran.
+The chorus phrase "Peru, para" includes Nigerian Pidgin slang; BusinessDay glosses "para" as a term that conveys anger or aggression, commonly used to describe a heated emotional state.

 Music video

 On 6 August 2021, Fireboy released the music video for "Peru".
 The visual sees Fireboy lounging around the streets of the US, seen in the studio, skydiving and trying out dishes.
 The visual was directed by Mariano Valentino, with additional footage shot by Dakota Lim, and Diego Pina.
 The visual was edited by Ryan Corr.
 The new version, music video featuring Ed Sheeran, was released on 24 December 2021.
 Directed by Gabriella Kingsley, and shot in London, United Kingdom.
 The music video reached 1.9 million views, less than 24 hours after its releases.
 On 21 December 2021, Fireboy shared a short clip on his social platforms, singing "Peru" with Sheeran.